MeenakshiPathiyil/Bulk-Whois-Extracter/README.md

 4. View Output: The program will fetch the WHOIS information based on your input and display the relevant details for the specified parameter.

 ## Contribution
 Contributions to this project are welcome!
-If you have any suggestions, bug reports, or feature requests, please open an issue on the GitHub repository.
+If you have any suggestions, improvements or bug reports, please open an issue on the GitHub repository.

 ## Acknowledgements
 * [**Python Whois Library**](https://pypi.org/project/python-whois/) - Used to retrieve 'whois' data.